 However, negative network traffic reduction levels were observed for the most important apps.
 In other words, there’s more traffic on the WAN side than on the LAN side in the data center.
 This is not a desired effect of the WAN optimization, especially for apps that are the primary target of the performance improvements efforts.

-DC RUM uncovered a more significant issue that can be observed at the TCP traffic flow level.
+NAM uncovered a more significant issue that can be observed at the TCP traffic flow level.
 There are a high number of the Client zero window size signals sent from the remote locations, indicating that the remote WAAS devices are overloaded and can’t process on time all the traffic they should be processing.

 - Compression of the SAP traffic helps very little – because SAP GUI traffic is by design already compressed.

 - Compression of the HTTPS traffic does not help at all – it actually has a negative bandwidth effect.

 Most importantly – compressing the already compressed traffic (SAP GUI and HTTPS) consumes remote WAAS resources, leaving no space for other WAN optimization services of the WAAS.
 Namely: the Traffic Flow Optimization (TFO) buffers on the remote WAAS cannot be emptied on time because the WAAS CPU is busy uncompressing/compressing the already compressed traffic.
 This forces TCP flow control to send the Client Zero Window Size events to the peer WAAS, limiting throughput and reducing performance.